 Library terms of use

 Customers must act responsibly when using our libraries.
-View our computer code of conduct and other terms of use.
+View our Acceptable Use Policy for library computers and other terms of use.

-Liverpool City Council makes every effort to minimise risks to users of public computers, it is neither responsible nor accountable for much of the material accessible through them.
-Liverpool City Council accepts no responsibility for any financial loss, personal harm, offence or distress caused as a direct or indirect consequence of using its computers.
+Liverpool City Council makes every effort to minimise risks to users of public computers.
+We are neither responsible nor accountable for much of the material accessible through public computers.
+We accept no responsibility for any financial loss, personal harm, offence or distress caused as a direct or indirect consequence of using our computers.

-- You must conduct yourself honestly and appropriately, and comply with all legal requirements.
+- You must comply with all legal requirements.
+This includes, but is not limited to:

-- You must not search for, view, copy, download or print any material which is obscene, illegal, extremist, or may cause offence to others.
-If you accidentally connect to an Internet site with such material, you must disconnect immediately.
+- You must not search for, view, copy, download or print any material which is obscene or illegal, extremist, or may cause offence to others.
+This includes social media sites such as Facebook, TikTok and X (formerly Twitter).

 - You must not view live television programmes.

-- You must not damage any library devices - computers, iPads, printers, copiers etc - or interfere with electrical plugs and cables.
+- You must not damage any library devices (computers, iPads, printers, copiers etc.) or interfere with electrical plugs and cables.
 You must not alter, amend or delete any of the settings or programs on library computers, iPads or other devices.
-This includes changes to home pages, history, Internet browser, desktop or wallpaper.

-- You must not use library computers or other library devices to attempt to propagate any virus or other software with malicious intent.
+- You must not use library computers to attempt to propagate any virus or other software with malicious intent.
 Please take care when opening unsolicited emails.

 - You may only log on with your own library card.
 You must not use someone else's account to access information.
 Using someone else's account may result in that account being disabled.

-- Consumption of food and drink is not permitted at public computer workstations in all libraries for health and safety reasons.
+- The consumption of food and drink is not permitted at public computers in all libraries.
+Thank you for your understanding in this matter.

 Computer use by children

 Children are welcome to use library computers.
-The code of conduct applies to children as well as adults, but in addition:
+The Acceptable Use Policy applies to children as well as adults.

 Please note that the parent or guardian of a child who misuses library computers will be required to sign a consent form to allow further use.